markeganfuller/borked_container/README.md

 clearly the initial error is the user's fault singularity should error instead of carrying on.

+Note: This can't be reproduced in this vagrant machine as singularity is globablly installed.

 ### Creation with --debug

 ```